Vyral/base-template/_posts/2021-01-29-what-are-1031-tax-deferred-exchanges.md

 {% include pullquote.html %}

 If you’re an investor interviewing real estate agents, the most crucial question to ask is if they’re an investor too.
-Ask to see their portfolio—is what they’ve done similar to what you want to do?You need to ensure they know a lot about investing and don’t just buy and sell houses.
+Ask to see their portfolio—is what they’ve done similar to what you want to do?
+You need to ensure they know a lot about investing and don’t just buy and sell houses.
 If you’re considering investing in real estate, most of our agents (including me) have investment properties, and **we’d love to have that conversation with you.&nbsp;**

 If you have any questions or want to have that investment conversation with us, [visit our website](https://thewhitegroup.com/) or give us a call.
 We would love to help you.